aleshaleksey/fansys23/08-spell-list.md

 **Description**: The spell briefly sinks a part of the material realm into the fey realms, forcing the absurd rules of feydom to assert themselves in the spell's area of effect.

-Firstly, all targets of the caster's choice regain 4d4+[Sup] MP and SP, if they are in the spell's area of effect when it is cast.
+The caster may grant the following boons to all willing targets that are in the spell's area of effect when it is cast:

+- Regain 4d4+[Sup] MP and SP.
-Secondly all targets of the caster's choice are cured of up to 4 conditions of their choice, if they are in the spell's area of effect when it is cast.
+- Be cured of up to 4 conditions of their choice.
+- Be transformed into "beasts" or "fey" of the caster's choice, as if by the ["Transform Mortal"](#transform-mortal) spell.

-Thirdly, all hostile entities and all ["profane" entities](10-conditions-types.md#profane-1) must make a WIS save vs the caster's threshold, or gain the "glowing" condition, and be either "frightened" of, or "charmed" by, the caster and their allies for the duration of the spell (repeated saves apply).
-This effect occurs to entities if they are in the spell's area of effect when it is cast, or when they first enter the area of effect.
+All hostile entities and all ["profane" entities](10-conditions-types.md#profane-1) must make a WIS save vs the caster's threshold, or gain the "glowing" condition, and be either "frightened" of, or "charmed" by, the caster and their allies for the duration of the spell (repeated saves apply).

-Fourthly, all willing allies are transformed into "beasts" or "fey" of the caster's choice, as if by the ["Transform Mortal"](#transform-mortal) spell.
 This effect occurs to entities if they are in the spell's area of effect when it is cast, or when they first enter the area of effect.

 **Special**: If the caster sacrifices a precious memory, in the form of permanently losing one of their abilities, the MP dice cost of the spell becomes zero.
 In addition the following effects occur: